SAP-samples/btp-end-to-end-scenario-use-cases/topic3/space.md

 </div>

 > [!IMPORTANT]
 > You space name should be unique.
-You can have your first name followed by 3-digit number. example John123
+You can have your first name followed by random 3-digit number. example John132